 Tips and Resources for Your First Year:

 - Planning Your Future: Check out our Quick Guide To Planning Your Future on how to prepare yourself throughout your time at McGill from U0 to graduation.

-- New Students: Check out our Finding an on-campus job on best ways to locate on-campus jobs, internships and volunteering opportunities.
+- New Students: Check out our Finding an on-campus job on best ways to locate on-campus jobs, internships and volunteering opportunities, and Quick Start Guide for New Students guide to make yourself marketable at job search time.

 - myFuture: Log in to myFuture - McGill’s comprehensive job search and career tools suite to search for part-time, summer jobs, internships, as well as to register for career-related events and workshops.

 - PACE: If you are undecided about your field of study or uncertain about what career you want to pursue following graduation, consider signing up for PACE (Program for the Advancement of Career Exploration), an interactive four-week program designed to help you explore career options, values, interests and skills.

 - CaPSScoop: Read the CaPSScoop, our monthly e-newsletter, written by CaPS staff and McGill students and delivered directly to your McGill inbox, is chock-full of articles, events information and job search tips and strategies.

 - How to Guide: Consult our How to Guide to get you started on CV writing, and have it reviewed by a CaPS advisor or trained Career Leader during our daily CV Drop-In sessions.

 - Myths & Realities: Read Career Myths and Realities to learn more about careers.